 Nannyshares can be particularly confusing, and there is a lot of conflicting advice about the best way to deal with nannyshare payroll.
 That’s because it varies from situation to situation.

 In a clear cut share where one family uses the nanny for 2 days and the other for 3 days, that’s a two-employer situation, with two separate payrolls.

-In a joint share arrangement, when the nanny looks after both families for 5 days, that’s a one-employer situation, with all the wages going through one payroll.
+In a joint share arrangement, when the nanny looks after both families for 5 days, that’s normally a one-employer situation, with all the wages going through one payroll.
 However, you may feel strongly about keeping the finances separate, in which case two employers may be more appropriate.

-Many shares fall somewhere in between, so they have to be looked at on their own merits.
+Many shares fall somewhere in between, so they all have to be looked at on their own merits.
 Ask for our helpsheet explaining how we can help.

 What rate should I pay?

 Generally, a nanny will expect a higher pay rate if she is looking after two families at the same time.
 Note the distinction: it’s not the number of children that necessarily makes the difference, it’s managing the needs of two different families.

 The amount varies considerably, but could be an extra £2 p/hr, or an extra 20% (just as examples).

 Whatever the type of share, there is one overriding consideration: never, ever agree a net rate.
 In a share situation you simply cannot run the risk of a dispute over who pays extra taxes, nor can you expect your share partner to pick up unexpected costs.
 If you do find yourself negotiating a net, all is not lost: we can translate it into a gross offer for you.

 Think carefully and plan in advance for everyone’s holidays.
 Think too about what will happen when the nanny is sick.
 Will a parent stand in and look after all the children?
 And when the children are sick, are all parties happy for the nanny to cancel the day’s activities and share the germs like one big family?